solana-labs/solana/docs/src/integrations/exchange.md

   --expected-shred-version <EXPECTED_SHRED_VERSION> \
   --rpc-port 8899 \
   --no-voting \
-  --enable-rpc-transaction-history
+  --enable-rpc-transaction-history \
+  --limit-ledger-size <SHRED_COUNT> \
+  --trusted-validator <VALIDATOR_ADDRESS> \
+  --no-untrusted-rpc
 ```

   Customize `--ledger` to your desired ledger storage location, and `--rpc-port` to the port you want to expose.

   The `--entrypoint`, `--expected-genesis-hash`, and `--expected-shred-version` parameters are all specific to the cluster you are joining.
+The shred version will change on any hard forks in the cluster, so including `--expected-shred-version` ensures you are receiving current data from the cluster you expect.
   [Current parameters for Mainnet Beta](../clusters.md#example-solana-validator-command-line-2)

-  Optional parameters to consider:
-  - `--limit-ledger-size` specifies how many ledger shreds to retain on disk.
+  The `--limit-ledger-size` parameter allows you to specify how many ledger [shreds](../terminology.md#shred) your node retains on disk.
 If you do not include this parameter, the ledger will keep the entire ledger until it runs out of disk space.
 A larger value like `--limit-ledger-size 250000000000` is good for a couple days

-  - `--trusted-validator` can protect you from booting from a malicious snapshot.
+  Specifying one or more `--trusted-validator` parameters can protect you from booting from a malicious snapshot.
 [More on the value of booting with trusted validators](../running-validator/validator-start.md#trusted-validators)

+  Optional parameters to consider:
+  - `--private-rpc` prevents your RPC port from being published for use by other nodes
+  - `--rpc-bind-address` allows you to specify a different IP address to bind the RPC port

+### Automatic Restarts

+We recommend configuring each of your nodes to restart automatically on exit, to
+ensure you miss as little data as possible.
+Running the solana software as a
+systemd service is one great option.

+### Ledger Continuity

+By default, each of your nodes will boot from a snapshot provided by one of your
+trusted validators.
+This snapshot reflects the current state of the chain, but
+does not contain the complete historical ledger.
+If one of your node exits and
+boots from a new snapshot, there may be a gap in the ledger on that node.
+In
+order to prevent this issue, add the `--no-snapshot-fetch` parameter to your
+`solana-validator` command to receive historical ledger data instead of a
+snapshot.

+If you pass the `--no-snapshot-fetch` parameter on your initial boot, it will
+take your node a very long time to catch up.
+We recommend booting from a
+snapshot first, and then using the `--no-snapshot-fetch` parameter for reboots.

+It is important to note that the amount of historical ledger available to your
+nodes is limited to what your trusted validators retain.
+You will need to ensure
+your nodes do not experience downtimes longer than this span, if ledger
+continuity is crucial for you.

 ## Setting up Deposit Accounts